Knee surgery recovery can be tough. Weakened muscles, debilitating effects, physical therapy, dressing care and pain management all require attention.

 Still, these compounds are often recommended by doctors to improve joint function and mobility.
 They aren’t directly proven assistive in the post-op knee healing process but they are very helpful to a lot of people with knee complaints.
 More info about glucosamine and post-op recovery.

 Zinc is a good partner of Vitamin C in boosting the immune system.
-Additionally, studies show it also hastens wound healing and cellular repair or growth.
+Additionally, show it also hastens wound healing and cellular repair or growth.
 Foods containing hefty amounts of zinc include seafood like oysters, nuts and seeds, chicken, pork, and other meats.

 Zinc is a potent catalyst of wound healing and zinc deficiency may be a common cause of delayed tissue repair.